-Loosing touch with reality: rendered reality vs. encountered reality.
+Loosing touch with reality.

 Part II — Design is built on an illusion.